Anne Brown: Later life and career: 1937–2009

-In 1948, Brown settled in Oslo, Norway and became a Norwegian citizen after marrying skier Thorleif Schjelderup, a medalist at the 1948 Winter Olympics.
+In 1948, Brown settled in Oslo, Norway, and became a Norwegian citizen after marrying skier Thorleif Schjelderup, a medalist at the 1948 Winter Olympics.
 He was her third husband, and like her previous marriages, their union ended in divorce.
 The marriage to Schjelderup was her third, his second.
-She had married for the first time at 19, eloping with a medical student [Dr. F. H. Howard] in New York and keeping the marriage secret from her father for two years; the union ended two years after that.
-Her second marriage in 1938 to Dr. C. C. PettitNew York City Department of Records and Information Services;New York City, NY Marriage Licenses. produced her daughter, Paula, who was born in 1939.
+She had married for the first time at 19, eloping with a medical student, F. H. Howard, in New York and keeping the marriage secret from her father for two years; the union ended two years after that.
+Her second marriage in 1938 to C. C. Pettit produced her daughter, Paula, who was born in 1939.
 She had a second daughter, Vaar Inga, born in 1951 (the name means "springtime" in Norwegian), with Schjelderup, who also adopted Paula.
 Paula Schjelderup rarely saw her father, because of her parents’ poor relationship.
 Instead, Schjelderup considered Brown’s husband, Thorleif Schjelderup, to be her father figure.

 Brown continued working as a professional musician into the 1950s, mostly working as a concert singer and recitalist.
 She did. however, appear in a few more operas, like Gian Carlo Menotti's The Medium and The Telephone.
 Her career as a singer was cut short due to problems with asthma; she no longer sang professionally after 1955.
 (She sang at the Teatro Colón in October 1955.)
 At this point, she embarked on a second career as a voice teacher.
 Among her students were actress Liv Ullmann, soprano Elizabeth Norberg-Schulz, ballad singer and former Minister of Culture Åse Kleveland, jazz singer Karin Krog, and opera singer Trond Halstein Moe.
 On October 9, 1980, Brown was interviewed for an article written by James A. Standifier called, "Reminiscences of Black Musicians".
 Brown also staged several operas in France and Norway.
 Brown was a guest of honor at the gala opening of the Oslo Opera House on April 12, 2008.
 She resided in Oslo up until her death in 2009 at age ninety-six.
 Her interment was at Vår Frelsers gravlund.